Accruent/robotframework-zoomba/docs/README.md

 For Windows automation we suggest [installing and using the WinAppDriver](https://github.com/Microsoft/WinAppDriver/releases) without Appium as it seems to be much more stable.

+Make sure to [enable developer mode on your system](https://www.howtogeek.com/292914/what-is-developer-mode-in-windows-10/#:~:text=How%20to%20Enable%20Developer%20Mode,be%20put%20into%20Developer%20Mode.) to allow the WinAppDriver to work.

 Examples
 ------------
 Example tests can be found in the [samples directory](https://github.com/Accruent/robotframework-zoomba/tree/master/samples).